diogormendes/customer-data-api-java/README.md

 ```
 make run-local
 ```
-The host will be printed when the docker spins up
+The host will be http://localhost:8080 when the docker spins up

 ## ☕ Using Customer Data Api